-Meets the 1st Monday of each month in the Administrative Conference Area at 6:00PM for the purpose of planning and conducting the business of Athletics Boosters.
+Meets each month for the purpose of planning and conducting the business of Athletics Boosters.
 Parents of athletes are especially invited to join and get involved in this organization.
 The Athletic Booster Club helps to sponsor all athletic programs at Westside in order to supplement these teams financially through volunteer efforts throughout the year.